Making decisions in Loomio

 Request or track participation

-There are many ways you can use a check, but only two ways to respond: Tick, meaning affirmative, or Dash meaning no or unsure.
+There are many ways you can use a check, but only two ways to respond: a Tick (✔), meaning affirmative, or an X mark (✘) meaning no or unsure.

 - I've checked my contact details are correct